miloncl/System-Usage-Analysis/README.md

 # DSC 180B - Intel & UCSD HDSI - Data Science Capstone Project

 ## Introduction
+- Hello everyone, we are Thy Nguyen, Milon Chakkalakal, and Pranav Thaenraj
+- Our capstone project is "Discover User-App Interactions and Solutions to Reducing the Initial User-CPU Latency"
 - This is our Github repo including all the source codes and data files to do the analysis

 ## Overview